 • Minimally invasive procedure

-Unlike vein stripping there is little to no down time (nor much to worry about in terms of sclerotherapy aftercare) following this procedure, allowing patients to return to their normal routines.
+Unlike vein stripping there is little to no downtime (nor much to worry about in terms of sclerotherapy aftercare) following this procedure, allowing patients to return to their normal routines.

-Depending on the vein condition being treated, insurance may cover the procedure if it considered a medical necessity, rather than a cosmetic procedure.
+Depending on the vein condition being treated, insurance may cover the procedure if it is considered a medical necessity, rather than a cosmetic procedure.

 If you would like to discuss whether ultrasound guided sclerotherapy is right for you and if your individual situation will be covered by insurance, give us a call at the Skin and Vein Center to set up a no-obligation, complimentary consultation.
+To learn more about the results, click here.